KouriehJohn/Login_project/README.md

 I started to search the style sheet for the form, login, and .form_header.

 Turns out my fingers typed .form-header instead.
 Bug found.

+1/25 working on edits to the responsivness of the Login_project